pulpbill/ansible-testing/README.md

 -Configure an AWS user with the permissions you need (IAM)

--Get ec2.py and ec2.ini to your inventory directory
+-Get ec2.py and ec2.ini to your inventory directory (you can use the script in this repo: get-ec2-ansible.sh)

 -Tell ansible to use your inventory directory (no files, just the directory, it’s recursive)